 You probably know WordPress as one of the most popular blogging and web publication systems in the world.
 However, are you really aware of all the possibilities and the power that this CMS offers?
 Indeed, this content management system has improved dramatically over the years, and the number of large-scale websites using it is constantly growing.

 To prove the efficiency of this system, statistics reveal that in March 2021, WordPress hosted 40% of all websites on the web.
 Thus, compared to the 32% observed 3 years ago, there is no doubt that the growth of this CMS is not weakening.

 But before going further, let’s clarify the concept of a “large-scale website”.

 What is a large-scale website?

-A website is said to be large-scale when it meets certain characteristics which include: a high number of visitors, a high number of transactions, if it is an online shop, or a large amount of published data.
+A website is said to be large-scale when it meets certain characteristics that include a high number of visitors, a high number of transactions if it is an online shop, or a large amount of published data.
 To be perfectly clear, a website with a million weekly visitors can be called a large-scale website.

 However, does WordPress have any limitations when it comes to scaling?
 And do the rules of this CMS vary from one website to another?
 Let’s discuss these questions through the “5 points” to consider when running a large-scale website.

 The infrastructure related to the hosting of the site plays the most important role in scaling up.
 For various technical reasons, good hosting can continuously improve the performance of your site.